Doriandarko/claude-engineer/readme.md

      ```

 4. Set up the virtual environment for code execution:
-   Engineer will do this on its own the first time it runs a piece of code.
+   Engineer will create a virtual environment to run code the first time it executes a piece of code.
+   This is just for you if you want to run the main script in a virtual environment rather than in your default one.
    ```
    python -m venv code_execution_env source code_execution_env/bin/activate  # On Windows, use: code_execution_env\Scripts\activate